vtscarlos/translation/readme.md

     class Example extends Model
 	{
-	    use \Waavi\Translation\Translatable\Trait;
+	    use \Vtscarlos\Translation\Translatable\Trait;
 	    protected $translatableAttributes = ['title', 'text'];
 	}
 ```

 ## Uri localization

-You may use Waavi\Translation\Middleware\TranslationMiddleware to make sure all of your urls are properly localized.
+You may use Vtscarlos\Translation\Middleware\TranslationMiddleware to make sure all of your urls are properly localized.
 The TranslationMiddleware will only redirect GET requests that do not have a locale in them.

 For example, if a user visits the url /home, the following would happen: